-Oral presentation, written report of 10 pages on the same topic, as well as active participation in discussion and working groups (according to §4(2), 3 SPO).
+Oral presentation and written report of about 10 pages on the same topic, as well as active participation in discussion and working groups (according to §4(2), 3 SPO).

-The grading consists of the weighted performance of the works performed.
+The grading consists of the weighted performance of the tasks delivered.

-The seminar is held within the courses of Operational Risk Management I/II [WW4BWLFBV8/9] but with special forms of working.
+The seminar is held within the courses of Risk and Insurance Management [WI3BWLFBV3] and Operational Risk Management I/II [WW4BWLFBV9/10??].